Testability of relations between permutations: Introduction

-Note that in Definition \ref{def:testable-equations} we allow the machine to have oracle access both to the entries of the given permutations and to the entries of their inverses.
-Oracle access to inverses of permutations is not always necessary, as we have seen in the case where $E=\left\{ \eq{XY=YX}\right\} $.
+Note that in Definition \ref{def:testable-equations} we allow the algorithm to have oracle access both to the entries of the given permutations and to the entries of their inverses.
+Oracle access to inverses of permutations is in fact not always necessary.
 Appendix \ref{app:AvoidingInverses} explains what can be done to circumvent the need to sample inverses.

-The \textsf{Sample and Substitute} algorithm extends to the general setting.
-The machine $\SAS_{k}^{E}$ executes the following algorithm.
+In the sequel, it will be convenient to work with sets of \emph{relators} rather than systems of relations, as explained below.
+A word $w$ over the alphabet $S^{\pm}$ is \emph{reduced} if it does not contain any subword of the form $s_{i}s_{i}^{-1}$ or $s_{i}^{-1}s_{i}$, $1\leq i\leq d$.
+Write $F_{S}$ for the set of reduced words over $S^{\pm}$ (in Appendix \ref{app:FreeGroupAndPresentations} we recall that $F_{S}$ has a natural group structure, making it the \emph{free group} on $S$).
+Every word $w$ over $S^{\pm}$ is equivalent to a unique reduced word, obtained from $w$ by repeatedly removing subwords of the form $s_{i}s_{i}^{-1}$ or $s_{i}^{-1}s_{i}$, $1\leq i\leq d$.